tomeryeh/demo/cabble/docs/tutorial.md

 ### Publish an user change

 Every time the user choose to change between taxi and customer type, Cabble must update the user in localstorage (`userController`) and the view (`gisController`).
-Then Cabble send this information to Kuzzle (and so to all the others Cabble users as in subscribeToUsers).
+Then Cabble send this information to Kuzzle.

 ```javascript
 	publishUserType: function(userType) {